Free trial — no credit card, no commitment.

 📞 The classic voicemail

-For a vet, this is the option to avoid at all costs.
-97% of owners who call in an emergency hang up without leaving a message — and immediately call the next nearest vet.
+For a vet, this is the option to avoid at all costs. most of owners who call in an emergency hang up without leaving a message - and immediately call the next nearest vet.
 Voicemail = guaranteed lost emergency.

 👩 Hiring an extra vet nurse